TaxFairness/LymeTaxIncr2022/Details.md

 if the property were placed on the open market.

-Each _revaluation_ is an opportunity to review all "qualified" sales within a 12 month period and adjust the weighting factors of the CAMA model.
+Each _revaluation_ is an opportunity to review all recent "qualified" sales and adjust the weighting factors of the CAMA model.
 When the factors have been corrected, the CAMA should produce an appraised value that's within 10% +/- of the actual sales price for every one of the qualified sales.